PraisyRivritha/PraisyRivritha/README.md

 - 🌱 I’m currently learning **AI-ML,Full-Stack,Tableau**

-- 👨‍💻 One of my project is available at [https://getithappen.my.canva.site](https://getithappen.my.canva.site)
+- 👨‍💻 One of my website is available at [https://getithappen.my.canva.site](https://getithappen.my.canva.site)

 - 📝 One of my article is on [https://praisyrivritham.wixsite.com/my-site](https://praisyrivritham.wixsite.com/my-site)